rohan-kiratsata/brocode-cheatsheets/python-cheatsheet.md

 ```

 ## Tuples
 Tuples are similar to list.
-Hovwever, they are immutable and you can't change the values stored in a tuple.
+However, they are immutable and you can't change the values stored in a tuple.
 Tuple are created using round brackets.

 **Creating Tuple**
 ```python